-After the appliance has been configured, install the off-appliance components you want.
+After the appliance has been configured, install the remaining off-appliance components you plan to use.

-NOTE: Before deploying off-appliance components, be sure to use Appliance Manager to configure the appliance interfaces that you plan to use [C, P1, P2 (optional), E1, and E2 (optional)].
+NOTE: Before deploying off-appliance components, be sure to use the Appliance manager to configure the appliance interfaces that you plan to use [C, P1, P2 (optional), E1, and E2 (optional)].
 At sites using Email Security Gateway, E1 is used by default to connect to SQL Server for reporting.
 If E1 does not have a valid IP address or does not have DNS access, then Email Security Gateway cannot resolve the SQL Server hostname and cannot create a connection with SQL Server.
 In that situation, off-box installation of the management console is blocked.
 [On a V5000 G2, substitute P1 for E1.]

 See Software that runs off-appliance, page 8, for more information about these components.
-Run the Websense Installer (in custom installation mode) on the machine to which you want to install components.
+Run the Websense Installer (in custom installation mode) on the machine where you want to install components.
 See the Websense Technical Library for instructions.

-If Policy Broker runs on an appliance, only on-appliance instances of Policy Server can communicate with Policy Broker.
-In this case, Policy Server cannot be installed offappliance.
+If Policy Broker runs on a V-Series appliance, then only on-appliance instances of Policy Server can communicate with Policy Broker.
+In this case, Policy Server cannot be installed off-appliance.
 If Policy Broker is installed off-appliance, however, both on-appliance and off-appliance instances of Policy Server can communicate with it.

-Additional instances of Web security filtering components may be installed on machines in your network to provide additional functions or distribute processing load.
+Additional instances of Web Security components may be installed on machines in your network to provide additional functions or distribute processing load.
 For example, you can install additional Websense Network Agent instances on machines in your network.